-I am delighted to report that Harrodian pupils have performed extremely well in this year’s public examinations, with many outstanding individual successes both at GCSE and A Level and consistently good performances by all our students across both year groups.
+I am delighted to report that Harrodian pupils have performed extremely well in this year’s public examinations, with many outstanding individual successes at both GCSE and A Level and consistently good performances by all our students across both cohorts.

-We are very proud of the achievements of all our pupils.
-My congratulations to each and every one of them and thanks to our teachers for their unwavering and expert support in guiding pupils to these highly successful outcomes.
+Mrs Locke and I are extremely proud of the achievements of all these pupils.
+Our congratulations to each and every one of them and their teachers whose unwavering support and guidance played a key part in achieving such strong outcomes.

-Their remarkable success has allowed most Harrodian A Level students (over 70 per cent) to enter his or her first choice university or art college in the UK, USA and Europe, with course choices ranging from Engineering to Experimental Psychology and from Art to Medicine.
-All five of our Oxford and Cambridge places were confirmed, as were all our applicants to University College London and Durham.
-Other popular destinations this year included Bristol University (8 students) followed by Edinburgh (5) and Exeter, Newcastle, Royal Holloway and Oxford Brookes (all with 4) while diverse destinations for those opting for Art Foundation included Central St Martin’s, Chelsea and the University of the Creative Arts.
+Their remarkable success has allowed most Harrodian A Level students (nearly 80%) to enter their first choice universities or art colleges in the UK, USA, Canada and Europe, with course choices ranging from the Natural Sciences to Liberal Arts and from Engineering to PPE.
+One place to read Law at the University of Oxford was confirmed, as were all our applicants to University College, London.
+Other popular destinations this year included The University of Edinburgh (6 students), followed by King’s College, London and The University of Manchester (5 students at each).
+Leeds and Nottingham (4 each) were also popular, whilst diverse destinations for those opting for Fine Art and Architecture included the University of Edinburgh, Nottingham, Oxford Brookes and Reading.

-We’re thrilled that nearly all of our high achieving GCSE students are now back with us as fledgling Lower Sixth Form students.
-I’m confident they will address the academic and extracurricular challenges of Sixth Form with all the energy and enthusiasm they have brought to the Senior school.
-And we haven’t seen the last of our departing Sixth Formers yet.
-I’m looking forward to seeing many of them back at Harrodian for Senior prize giving so that we can send them off to their courses with our congratulations and best wishes for the future fresh in their minds.
+We are delighted that nearly all of last year’s GCSE students are now back with us as fledgling Lower Sixth Form students.
+I am confident they will address the academic and extracurricular challenges of the Sixth Form with all the energy, dedication and enthusiasm they brought to the 15s (Year 11).
+It was wonderful seeing many of last year’s Upper Sixth Formers at last night’s Senior Prize Giving allowing us to send them off on the next chapter of their lives with our congratulations and best wishes for the future, fresh in their minds.